microsoft/microcode/docs/language.md

 -   **release**, defaults to `button A`
 -   **move**, defaults to `shake`
 -   **hear**, defaults to `loud`
--   **radio receive**, defaults to `equals 1`
+-   **radio receive**, defaults to accepting any value
 -   **repeat timer**, defaults to `1/4 second'
--   **variable (A,B,C) changed**, defaults to `equals 1`
+-   **variable (A,B,C) changed**, defaults to accepting any value

-The events that are parameterized by a numeric (the last three) can take more than one parameters.
+The events that are parameterized by a numeric value (the last three) can take more than one parameters.
 The meaning of this sequence of numbers is their sum.
 This allows values great than 5 to be constructed.

 ## Do section